-The District of Columbia Quarter was released on January 26, 2009.
+The District of Columbia Quarter (Buy on eBay) was released on January 26, 2009.
 This was the first release of the 2009 DC & US Territories Quarter Program, which followed the popular 50 State Quarters Program with six additional designs.

 The reverse design features a depiction of famous jazz musician Duke Ellington, who was born and raised in Washington DC.
 The inscriptions include “District of Columbia”, “E Pluribus Unum”, “2009”, “Justice For All” and “Duke Ellington” on the piano.
 The reverse was designed by Joel Iskowitz and sculpted by Don Everhart.